dolittle007/dolittle007.github.io/_posts/2020-09-15-Probabilistic-Graphical-Models-for-Fraud-Detection.md

 ## Summary
 In this first article I introduced Bayesian networks, illustrated the concepts using the simple Sprinkler system, and performed some conditional probability calculations using different levels of evidence.

-[^1]: Now that we are comfortable with the basics, we can move on to the primary model I want to discuss in this series: attempting to model medical non-disclosure in underwriting life insurance.
-This is where customers can fail to disclose pre-existing medical conditions and lifestyle choices when applying for life insurance products.
-Such non-disclosure is not necessarily fraud (quite often it can be a simple, honest mistake), but insurers are very well-advised to spot it as soon as possible to minimise portfolio risk.
-With two six-sided dice there are $6 \times 6 = 36$ different outcomes.
-To get a total of 11, we need a 5 on one die and a 6 on the other.
-There are two ways this can happen - (5,6) or (6,5).
-Thus, the probability of getting an 11 is $\frac{2}{36}$.

-[^2]: Calculating the distribution for $T$ is a little involved, so I will not go into all the details here, merely offering guidance.
-We break the calculation into two parts: one for the $D_1 = 4$ and one for $D_1 = 5$.
-If $D_1 = 4$, $T$ can take values from 5 to 10, with each outcome being equally likely.
-We do the same for $D_1 = 5$.
-Finally, we combine all the possible outcomes to get our distribution for $T$, which I will leave to the reader.

-[^3]: We only need a binomial probability, that is, one probability value, as we have already stated that the variables are binary valued: yes or no. Should we have multiple possible outcomes for the variables we will need multinomial probabilities.

-[^4]: Mutually exclusive events are when we have different possibilities for the same observation.
-By conditioning on different values of the variable the outcomes are no longer comparable and so adding their probabilities does not make sense.

 ---

 *We continue our series on Bayesian networks by discussing their suitability for fraud detection in complex processes: for example assessing medical non-disclosure in life insurance applications.*